Einstein's Theory of Relativity

 Protostar.

-In this chapter, we will consider what happens to a large volume of gas
+chapter, we will consider what happens to a large volume of gas

-when taking into account the gravitational field of each individual
+when taking into account the gravitational field of each

-electrically neutral particles attract each other.
-Consequently, each
+these individual electrically neutral particles attract each

-atom slowly drifts toward the center of the system.
-The gas becomes
+other.
+Consequently, each atom slowly drifts toward the center of

-more and more compact as a function of time and the nebula occupies a
+the system.
+The gas becomes more and more compact as a function of

-gradually smaller volume of space.
+time and the nebula occupies a gradually smaller volume of space.

-During the collapse of the nebula, the velocity of the particles
+the collapse of the nebula, the velocity of the particles

-increases due to the increasing gravitational potential created by the
+increases due to the increasing gravitational potential created by

-radius of the volume of gas decreases.
-Consequently, the gas becomes
+increases while the radius of the volume of gas decreases.

-very hot.
-These high temperature and density produce a high pressure
+Consequently, the gas becomes very hot.
+These high temperature and

-that reduces the collapsing rate.
+density produce a high pressure that reduces the collapsing rate.

-Due to Planck's law of radiation, the gas emits its thermal energy as
+Planck's law of radiation, the gas emits its thermal energy as

 electromagnetic radiation to outer space.
 This phenomenon causes a